 In every case, we are committed to creating a personalised portfolio that provides the most effective investment outcome for you.
 The core principles that guide our investment recommendations are:

 - You are at the centre of everything we do.
 Your adviser will work in partnership with you to deliver solutions to help meet your investment objectives, with regular reviews to ensure your asset allocation strategy remains aligned with changing circumstances.

 - Capital protection comes first.
 Many investors think of risk as the variation in month-to-month returns but our approach places greater emphasis on capital protection during periods of market volatility.
-We conduct extensive stress tests to build a portfolio for you that can help better withstand adverse conditions.
+We conduct extensive stress tests to build a portfolio for you that can effectively withstand adverse conditions.

 - Asset allocation drives portfolio outcomes.
-Academic studies have found that 90 per cent of investment returns come from asset allocation and this has long been our primary focus when designing portfolios.
-When building portfolios we primarily focus on longer term drivers of return such as sustainable profit growth and valuations in the case of equities.
+Academic studies have found that 90 per cent of variability in investment returns come from an investor’s selected asset allocation and this has long been our primary focus when designing portfolios.
+When building portfolios, in the case of equities, we primarily focus on longer-term drivers of return such as sustainable profit growth and valuations.
 However, portfolios also need to remain dynamic in response to opportunities created by factors such as market over-reactions, economic developments, political events and regulatory changes.

 - Risk has different dimensions.
 Standard deviation is not a total measure of risk.
 Investors must also consider other risks such as liquidity, concentration, inflation, political and regulatory risk.
-Liquidity is a particular focus; a high degree of liquidity is always preferred but there are some instances when investors are rewarded for holding less liquid assets.
+Liquidity is a particular focus where a high degree of liquidity is always preferred, but there are some instances when investors are rewarded for holding less liquid assets.

 - Partner with exceptional managers.
 We are able to partner with exceptional external managers that we expect can achieve effective outcomes for our clients.
 However, we also have the capability to develop our own solutions where there is no suitable investment vehicle available, or we believe we may be able achieve a better result than existing products.